Ynlay/100-days-of-code/log.md

 ### Day 26: February 9

 **Today's Progress**: Made some progress on the local weather app for freeCodeCamp, studied about geolocation at w3schools.

+### Day 27: February 10

+**Today's Progress**: Created a new project in visual studio for a ReactionTime app.
+Almost done.

 ### DAYS SKIPPED SO FAR : 11